NexarDeveloper/nexar-release-component-demo-wpf/README.md

 Make sure the life cycle definition has Symbol, Footprint, and Component content types enables.
 Use Altium Designer in order to configure.

-If "Enable video content" is checked then this video content type is created in the current workspace:

-    "contentTypeId": "46F5A583-0605-48D5-A7E2-8119124377B7",
-    "name": "bridge-video",
-    "description": "video"

-The "Reset" button resets fields with to their default values with new time stamp suffix.
+The "Reset" button resets fields to the default values with a new time stamp added.

 The "Release" button calls the release component mutation and closes the dialog.